Mark Klaus on Slide

 Today, Castle Noel has what Klaus bills as the world’s largest privately held collection of its kind.
 There are movie posters and vintage LP Christmas records ranging from Elvis to Glen Campbell to The Carpenters gracing the walls of Castle Noel, but other items on display are truly unique.

 There is the Grinch’s larger-than-life sleigh used in the 2000 movie “How the Grinch Stole Christmas,” as well as a complete whimsical bedroom set from Whoville.
-Will Ferrell’s costume from the 2003 film “Elf” is on display, and Cousin Eddie’s made-to-look-rusty RV from “National Lampoon’s Christmas Vacation” is parked in a courtyard behind the museum.
+Will Ferrell’s costume from the 2003 film “Elf” is on display, and a replica of Cousin Eddie’s made-to-look-rusty RV from “National Lampoon’s Christmas Vacation” is parked in a courtyard behind the museum.

 In addition, Castle Noel also presents mesmerizing animatronic window displays (think scenes from “The Nutcracker”) from Bloomingdale’s in New York City and other famous department stores.
 Last Christmas Eve, Klaus slipped on ice and broke his back, but didn’t want to miss an opportunity to buy another extraordinary window display, so he convinced his doctor to fortify him with steroids and allow him to travel flat on his back in a car to New York City just after the holiday.